wazo-platform/wazo-platform.org/content/uc-doc/upgrade/upgrade_notes.md

 - The wazo-confgend module that generates the SIP configuration for `chan_sip` has been removed.
 If you are still using `chan_sip` you will have to remove your custom configuration to use `pjsip`.

+- The TLS configuration has been deprecated on the following services.
+You should always use NGINX to proxy communication with wazo-platform services.
+To follow this change, the listen address has been changed to 127.0.0.1 by default.

+  - wazo-plugind

 ## 20.08 {#20-08}

 - The TLS configuration has been deprecated on the following services.
 You should always use NGINX